TEALSK12/apcsa-public/Unit1/Lesson-104.md

 ### Students trade work, check, and turn in \[5 minutes\]

-At the end of class, have students trade their worksheets to check each other's answers before turning in the worksheet.
+At the end of class, have students trade their worksheets to check each other’s answers before turning in the worksheet.